Foundry Fellowship

 Each team may receive up to $1000 for their project and will also receive a dedicated workspace in the Foundry, priority for Foundry equipment, storage space for projects, and free Foundry materials.

-Applications are open for the Spring 2024 cohort and will be due by February 5th, 2024 at midnight.
-Please email foundryweissman@gmail.com with the subject Fellowship if you have questions.
+Applications are open for the 2024-25 academic year cohort and will be due by October 21st, 2024 at midnight.
+Please email foundryinfo@babson.edu with the subject Fellowship if you have questions.

 Expectations: